parkerduff/devin-cli/README.md

 - `--prompt, -p`: The task description for Devin (required)
 - `--snapshot-id`: ID of a machine snapshot to use
+- `--playbook-id`: ID of a playbook to use
 - `--unlisted`: Make the session unlisted (flag)
 - `--idempotent`: Enable idempotent session creation (flag)
 - `--max-acu-limit`: Maximum ACU limit for the session (integer)